Back

 Primary research category: Philosophy

-Research location / employer: Chair for Philosophy with Particular Emphasis on Practical Philosophy, ETH Zurich, Switzerland and Institute for Health and Social Policy and Department of Philosophy, McGill University, Canada
+Research location / employer: Assisted Lab, Chair of Medical Humanities, University of St Gallen, Switzerland and Institute for Health and Social Policy and Department of Philosophy, McGill University, Canada

 Fellowship dates: 2016-2021